caiiiycuk/js-dos-docs/Writerside/topics/msdos-sockdrive.md

 ![The run button](the-run-button.jpg)
 {style="block"}

-When the emulator is started, open the File System panel using the disk icon.
+When the emulator starts, open the File System panel using the disk icon.
-Use upload file, or upload folder button to add your files to bundle File System.
+Use the upload file or upload folder button to add your files to the bundle File System.

 ![Upload files](upload-files.jpg)